Community Collaborative Rain, Hail and Snow Network (CoCoRaHS)

 One of the benefits of the CoCoRaHS network is that the precipitation information collected is available to the public.
-You can view two types of maps of daily precipitation measurements at the CoCoRaHS You can view the data by state, county or city and look at past precipitation data for reporting stations.
-The image below shows the two map types that show the measurements for August 5, 2013 for New Mexico.
-Each dot represents a reporting station.
-You can see that there are many stations in the more populous areas of the state so there is a need for more observers in the more sparsely populated counties..
+You can view two types of maps of daily precipitation measurements at the CoCoRaHS website.
 These maps are available for all fifty states.
+You can view the data by state, county or city and look at past precipitation data for reporting stations.

 CoCoRaHS is used by many different individuals and organizations, including the National Weather Service and other meteorologists, hydrologists, emergency managers, city utilities, insurance adjusters, USDA, engineers, mosquito control, outdoor and recreation interests, teachers, students and neighbors in the community.

-At the time that this video series was made, there were rain gauges available from the state coordinator.
-If you sign up now, you may need to purchase your own rain gauge, availableand .
+When New Mexico first joined the CoCoRaHS network, there were rain gauges available from the state coordinator.
+If you sign up now, you may need to purchase your own rain gauge, available from Ambient Weather and WeatherYourWay.
 Ask the state coordinator when you sign up.

 Interested in Becoming a CoCoRaHS Observer?

-The southwestern New Mexico regional coordinator, working out of the El Paso National Weather Service office, has created athat gives you step by step instructions to sign up for CoCoRaHS.
+The Southwestern New Mexico regional coordinator, working out of the El Paso National Weather Service office, has created a webpage that gives you step by step instructions to sign up for CoCoRaHS.
 It includes links to training videos and presentations.
 This page will tell you everything you need to know to sign up and get started.
 (It also includes resources in Spanish.)